mitica/ascrape-js/README.md

 ## Options

-web-article will pass the options to request directly.
+ascarpe will pass the options to request directly.
 See request lib to view all available options.

-web-article has one additional option:
+ascarpe has one additional option:

-- **preprocess** - which should be a function to check or modify downloaded source before passing it to web-article.
+- **preprocess** - which should be a function to check or modify downloaded source before passing it to ascarpe.

 ```
-read(url, {
+scrape(url, {
   preprocess: function(source, response, contentType, callback) {
     if (source.length > maxBodySize) {
       return callback(new Error('too big'));